DisyInformationssysteme/cadenza.js/src/docs.md

 <small>API: [CadenzaClient#selectObjects](./classes/CadenzaClient.html#selectObjects)</small>

-Select objects in a workbook map view dialog, via user interaction.
+Ask the user to select objects in a workbook map view.
 In the example the selection is restricted to specific layers.
 For layers in groups, pass the layer path.

 ```javascript
 cadenzaClient.selectObjects('{embeddingTargetId}', {